ghost-wallet/web-extension/README.md

 # Ghost Wallet

 First open source Chrome web extension wallet for Kaspa & KRC20 tokens.
 Swap, mint, send, and receive KRC20 tokens directly in the wallet.
 You keep full custody of your private keys, which never leave your web browser.
+Ghost wallet web extension repo is forked from [Kaspian](https://github.com/KaffinPX/Kaspian).

 ---